By the Way (Red Hot Chili Peppers song): Music video

 The fast and often jerky camera angles used in the high-speed chase sequences are based on the 2000 Mexican film Amores Perros in which all the characters are linked by a car crash at the beginning of the film; before the crash is an almost identical high speed car chase sequence.

+Reception

+"By the Way" has been widely lauded as one of the band's best songs.
+In 2021, Kerrang ranked the song number nine on their list of the 20 greatest Red Hot Chili Peppers songs, and in 2022, Rolling Stone ranked the song number eight on their list of the 40 greatest Red Hot Chili Peppers songs.

 Live performances

 "By the Way" has been performed over 600 times since 2002, making it the band's fourth-most-performed song.